Kidney stone size chart with measurements in CM and MM

 Illustration of a Kidney Stone Size Chart

-Typically, healthcare professionals measure kidney stones in millimeters (mm) or centimeters (cm), and the stone’s size plays a vital role in determining the suitable treatment.
-In this section, we will discuss the kidney stone size chart in centimeters (cm).
+Healthcare professionals usually measure kidney stones in millimeters (mm) or centimeters (cm), and the size of the stone is crucial in deciding the right treatment.
+In this part, we’ll talk about the kidney stone size chart in centimeters (cm).

 Overview of the Kidney Stone Size Chart